gumroad/shortest/packages/shortest/CONTRIBUTING.md

 3. Update CHANGELOG.md with your changes
 4. Make sure all tests pass
 5. Request a review from maintainers
+6. After reviews begin, avoid force-pushing to your branch
+   - Force-pushing rewrites history and makes review threads hard to follow
+   - Don't worry about messy commits - we squash everything when merging to `main`

 ## Style guide